Pearl Harbor: Shooting at Hawaii military base | DW | 05.12.2019

-Authorities at Joint Base Pearl Harbor-Hickam say a shooter opened fire at the Pearl Harbor Naval Shipyard on Hawaii, injuring three people.
-The site near Honolulu was in lockdown for more than an hour.
+Authorities at Hawaii's Pearl Harbor-Hickam military base say a sailor assigned to an atomic submarine has shot dead two people and wounded a third.
+The dockyard near Honolulu was in lockdown for two hours.

 Officials at the base — a combined US Air Force and Navy installation — said via Twitter the incident occurred at approximately 2:30 p.m.
-Wednesday local time (0030 Thursday GMT) The lockdown lasted more than an hour.
+Wednesday local time (0030 Thursday GMT) The lockdown lasted about 2 hours.

-Hawaii News Now, a local television channel, reported that three people had been wounded and the suspected gunman "secured."
-It later reported that the suspect had taken their own life.
+Two victims were killed and a third had been hospitalized in a "stable condition," said Rear Admiral Robert Chadwick at a press briefing.

+He identified the shooter as "active-duty sailor assigned to the USS Columbia SSN 771" — a nuclear reactor-powered submarine.
+The assailant had died from a self-inflicted gunshot wound," Chadwick said.

 Navy officials and base security had launched an investigation.